What Is Somatics — And How Does It Actually Work?

 A Simple Way to Say It

-Somatics is about listening to the body — not forcing it to change.
+Somatics is about listening to the body — not forcing it to change or fix itself.

-It’s a way of working with stress, trauma, emotions, and patterns through direct bodily experience, rather than only through thinking, analyzing, or talking.
-And yes, sometimes we use a movement to tune into the body, to cultivate the inner relationship, to express things which we might not have the exact words for in the moment.
+It’s a way of working with stress, trauma, emotions, and ingrained patterns through direct bodily experience, not only through thinking, analysing, or talking.

 “What is happening in my body right now — and what does it need?”

-And surprisingly often, that question alone starts to change things.
+Surprisingly often, that question alone begins to shift things.

 Why Talking Isn’t Always Enough